Shop Local in and around Colorado Springs

 Every year I get my kiddos a new Christmas ornament to put on the tree, so by the time they’re ready for their own tree, they’ll have 20 or so ornaments to get them started.
 They know exactly which ornaments are theirs and they reminisce about them every year when we put up the tree.
 Their favorite?
 The customized ones with their names on them FROM the North Pole.
 It’s where Christmas magic and memories start.

-Did you know that the first rodeo ever was held in Colorado?
-I can’t think of anything that more perfectly celebrates the Spirit of the West.
+Did you know that the first rodeo ever was held in Colorado, and what else more perfectly celebrates the Spirit of the West?
 The ProRodeo Hall of Fame details that legacy in their beautiful museum and offers you a little something to take home with you as well.
 You’ll find jewelry, belt buckles, toys and books that are perfect for every cowpoke or little rustler in your life.

 The spirit that drove our ancestors to settle the West is the same pioneering spirit that will drive us to the stars.
 If you’ve got a little dreamer, or better yet, a future scientist or engineer, feed their dreams with astronaut ice cream!
 The Space Foundation and Discovery Center is dedicated to bringing the STEM (science, technology, engineering and mathematics) core to our school kids.
 After all, they say the person that will take us to Mars has already been born — will it be your young astronaut?